itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 ## Voronoi diagrams over arbitrary region shapes

-Notice that in this proof, at no point was it crucial to know the exact shape of the volume containing our Voronoi cells.
-(TODO, add ref to eq above) The entire derivation is made around a single voronoi cell and then generalized to the actual volume by relying on equation $\ref{eq:density}$.
+Notice that in this proof, at no point was it crucial to know the exact shape of the volume containing all our Voronoi cells.
+The entire derivation is based on a single voronoi cell and then generalized to the actual volume by relying on the general equation for the density of nodes, eq. $\ref{eq:density}$.

 This means that as long as a shape is convex (all Voronoi planes don't have arbitrary cuts in them after intersection) and has a volume of $1$, the probability of some small sub-volume follows equation $\ref{eq:density}$ and the exact same derivation as above applies to the solid, as was emperically observed in the YouTube video.
 This includes Voronoi diagrams over the N-sphere, N-cube, N-prism, N-pyramid...

 ## A general closed-form symbolic expression

-You can use the snippet below to generate the expression for any dimension $D$, you however could also go a step further and do the math using gamma functions and by separating the even and odd dimension values.
+You can use the snippet below to generate the expression for any dimension $D$.
+However, you could also go a step further and do the math using gamma functions and by separating the even and odd dimension values.
 We can end up writing a general expression for $D$ dimensions as below:

 $$
 E[P_D] = \frac{2^{D - 1} n^{-1 + \frac{1}{D}} \left(D - 1\right) \Gamma^{2}\left(\frac{D}{2}\right) \Gamma\left(1 - \frac{1}{D}\right) \Gamma^{- \frac{1}{D}}\left(\frac{D}{2} + 1\right)}{\Gamma\left(D - \frac{1}{2}\right)}